20 Cute Easter Egg Decorating Ideas You Need to Try

 When it comes to holiday entertaining, sometimes the easier the better.
 These food coloring markers make writing and drawing on dyed eggs a breeze.
 For an Easter-themed place card, use the marker to write your guests’ names on an egg and display it at their seat with an egg cup or napkin ring.

 Kick the chemical-containing colors to the curb—you can get pretty hues using ingredients you already have in your kitchen, like onions or grape juice.
-No matter what type of dye you use, follow these tips to make sure your Easter eggs are safe to eat.
+And no matter what type of dye you use, follow these tips to make sure your Easter eggs are safe to eat.

 These adorable eggs, which are wrapped in assorted silk ties, are almost too pretty to eat.
 If you’re hosting Easter dinner, pile the eggs in a natural nest for a stylish spring centerpiece, then accessorize with pretty plates and other dreamy decor.

 Sneak into your kid’s school supply stash for this awesome egg decorating hack from Salty Canary.
 And as fun as going crazy with pink, orange and yellow highlighters might be, when it comes to actually peeling the eggs to eat them?
-Eh, not so much.
-To make it easier, try this quick trick.
+Eh, that can be tricky.
+To make it easier, try this quick trick to peeling hard boiled eggs.

 All That Glitters

 For super sparkly spheres, coat your eggs in confetti, like these from Studio DIY.
 (Pro Tip: start with a pastel painted shell for an added pop.)
-If you want your food to be just as festive, make one of these creative confetti-filled confections.
+If you want your food to be just as festive, make one of these stunning Easter desserts.

 I scream, you scream, we all scream for these cute creations courtesy of Kara’s Party Ideas.
 And if all that crafting has you craving a cone (the real kind!), whip up one of these homemade ice cream recipes to cool off.